helgoboss/helgobox/doc/user-guide.md

 - **Category:** Lets you choose the source category.
     - **MIDI:** Incoming MIDI events.
     - **Virtual:** Invocations of virtual control elements (coming from controller mappings).
-This source category is available for primary mappings only.
+This source category is available for main mappings only.
 - **Type:** Let's you choose the source type.
 Available types depend on the selected category.

 All other UI elements in this section depend on the chosen category.